mpewlx9/Udacity/Project3/Readme.md

 ### 4. Content Based Recommendations (EXTRA - NOT REQUIRED)
 This step is about another way of recommendation method, content based recommendation.
 It is required.
 If you are interested, please refer to other developers.
 ### 5. Matrix Factorization
+In this part, we use matrix factorization to make article recommendations to the users on the IBM Watson Studio platform.
 # File Descriptions
  - Recommendations_with_IBM-Copy1.ipynb.
 This is the original Jupiter files containing python codes, instructions step by step and initial output.
  - Recommendations_with_IBM.html.
 The html file generated based on file Recommendations_with_IBM-Copy1.ipynb.